thiblahute/meson-website/Reference-manual.md

 - `install_rpath` a string to set the target's rpath to after install (but *not* before that)
 - `install_dir` override install directory for this file.
 The value is relative to the `prefix` specified.
 F.ex, if you want to install plugins into a subdir, you'd use something like this: `install_dir : get_option('libdir') + '/projectname-1.0'`.
 - `objects` list of prebuilt object files (usually for third party products you don't have source to) that should be linked in this target, **never** use this for object files that you build yourself.
+- `name_suffix` the string that will be used as the extension for the target by overriding the default.
+By default on Windows this is `exe` and on other platforms it is omitted.

 ### find_program ###